Cursor SSH Remote Connection Drops Mid-Edit: 6 Fixes

-Cursor's SSH Remote session disconnects while you are editing, losing the agent context and unsaved buffer state.
-Diagnose the keepalive, network, and remote extension host.
+Cursor's SSH Remote session disconnects while you edit, losing agent context and unsaved buffers.
+Fix it with the right keepalive values, and check for the v1.0.51 reconnect bug.

 Common causes